top of page

 Ask me what Mary Ellen Mark cares about, or Nan Goldin, and I can tell you.
 Ask me which artists inspired William Eggleston and I can take a pretty good guess.

-One of the greatest compliments I have ever received was from a curator who told me that he could easily recognise my work and, in a world saturated with photography, that this was rare.
+One of the greatest compliments I have ever received was from a curator who told me that he could easily recognise my work and that, in a world saturated with photography, this was rare.

 Technically, I probably do the same as many other photographers; my camera settings, equipment choices and lighting style are certainly not unique.
 But great photography isn't just a technical skill, it is shaped by a combination of your personal interests, values and viewpoints.